ICE Emissions Reduction by 80 to 90%

 How It Works

-The shortfalls of the catalytic converter system have been known since its introduction in the early 1970’s.
-Designed to reduce automotive emissions in response to the new EPA guidelines, the vehicle’s catalytic converter only reduces a vehicle’s pollution when the exhaust is hot enough for the complete functioning of the converter.
-A fully functioning catalytic converter provides oxidation and reduction of a vehicle’s exhaust including nitrogen oxides, carbon monoxide, and hydrocarbons.
+The shortfalls of the catalytic converter system have been known since its introduction.
+The catalytic converter only reduces a vehicle’s pollution when the exhaust is hot enough to complete the functioning of the converter.
+A fully functioning catalytic converter provides oxidation and reduction of a vehicle’s exhaust including nitrogen oxides, carbon monoxide and hydrocarbons.
 These exhaust elements become less hazardous substances such as carbon dioxide, water vapor and nitrogen gas.
-The need to heat the preliminary exhaust applies to internal combustion engines as well as diesel engines.
+The need to heat the preliminary exhaust applies to internal combustion engines and diesel engines.

-The recently applied for patent (Vaness LLC) corrects this shortfall using a system of layered ceramic heating elements producing the following results and benefits:
+This product uses a system of patented layered ceramic heating elements producing the following results and benefits:

 - Retail price is $500 to $1,000.

 These units are currently in production at facilities in Maryville, Tennessee, China and Cleveland, Ohio.
-The engineering team, including electrical and mechanical engineers is based in the Cleveland, Ohio area
+The engineering team, including electrical and mechanical engineers is based in Cleveland, Ohio.

 Vehicle Cabin Heating

 Begin to warm the interior of your vehicle in less than 7 seconds, regardless of the temperature outside.
 This feature can begin with the initial power to the vehicle such as unlocking or opening the door.
 The need to have warm heat coming out on a cold day can be understood by anyone who has started a vehicle on a cold day.